the-hooman/gr_autofill/docs/source/operations.rst

                          #.
 Formal tone / Informal tone
                       #. proceed to document creation in the new window with the selected business rules
 --------------------- ----------------------------------------------------------------------------------------------------------------------------
-Alternative flows:    * Upon selecting “Disable suggestion” option, proceed to regular document creation flow without text hint :ref:`feature<m_feat>`
+Alternative flows:    * Upon selecting “Disable suggestion” option, proceed to regular document creation flow without text hint feature
                       * If the “Enable suggestion” option is selected, and nothing is changed in the “Select doc type” and Formal tone / Informal tone, proceed to create a document with the default options of doc type & tone.
 --------------------- ----------------------------------------------------------------------------------------------------------------------------
 Exceptions:           The feature is not to be enacted upon new document creation when the 'Disable suggestion option is selected
 --------------------- ----------------------------------------------------------------------------------------------------------------------------
-Priority:             Should be implemented after the .. _m_feat: `main feature for Text Analysis & Suggestions is ready<m_feat>`
+Priority:             Should be implemented after the main feature for Text Analysis & Suggestions is ready
 --------------------- ----------------------------------------------------------------------------------------------------------------------------
 Frequency of use:     Each time the feature is enabled in a new document
 --------------------- ----------------------------------------------------------------------------------------------------------------------------